HOW HAPPY FAMILIES ARGUE WELL

 UNHAPPY FAMILIES ARGUE BADLY

-We worked together so they had positive, helpful tools to be proactive in resolving conflict, which helped her daughters feel more connected and understood and return home.
+We worked together so they had positive, helpful tools to be proactive in resolving conflict in a healthy way, which helped her daughters feel more connected and understood, and eventually return home.

 Below are 10 ways unhappy parents argue.
 Can you relate to any?